How to Improve Your Ecommerce Website’s Security

 It doesn’t end there as the team will need to review how effective the strategies are and change the approach accordingly as and when it may become necessary to keep up with the cyber attackers.

-1. Choose a secure host
+1. Choose a secure ecommerce web host

-There are significant differences between web hosting companies, coming down to not only the features but also the level of website security you can expect.
+There are significant differences between web hosting companies, coming down to not only the features but also the level of ecommerce website security you can expect.
 Vet potential web hosts and the specifics of the website security packages they offer.

 2. Review your passwords

 How strong are the passwords used for the admin account?
-A strong password is, without a doubt, the first line of defense against cyber-attacks on your website.
+A strong password is, without a doubt, the first line of defense against cyber-attacks on your ecommerce website.
 Go for longer passwords and passphrases that are a combination of both upper and lower case characters, numbers as well as special characters.

 Ensure that you change the passwords regularly.
 You should also limit the number of people that know the admin password.
+If you’re not great about regularly changing or keeping track of passwords, try a password manager.

 3. Update your software